cloud-ark/firstmile/README.txt

    - Create a IAM User (choose any name)
    - Grant following permission to the user: "AWSElasticBeanstalkFullAccess - AWS Managed Policy" by clicking the "Add permissions" button on the user panel.
 3) Note down SECRET_ACCESS_KEY and ACCESS_KEY_ID for this user.
-Provide these values when asked by LME.
+Provide these values when asked by CLD.

-4) Deploy the application by navigating to the application folder: cld app deploy --cloud aws --service mysql
+4) Deploy the application by navigating to the application folder: cld app deploy --cloud aws --service-name mysql

 5) Check deployment status
    cld app show --deploy-id <deploy-id>